-(See also the American College of Gastroenterology's clinical guidelines for the diagnosis and management of celiac disease.)
+(See also the American College of Gastroenterology's 2023 Guidelines Update: Diagnosis and Management of Celiac Disease.)

 The diagnosis of celiac disease is suspected clinically and by laboratory abnormalities suggestive of malabsorption.
 Family incidence is a valuable clue.
 Celiac disease should be strongly considered in a patient with iron deficiency without obvious gastrointestinal bleeding.